The Power of a New Year

 My question is why wait?
 Why must we wait for a New Year, to do all these things that we want to do?
 If it’s so important to us to better ourselves, why do we need a New Year to start?
 I don’t know about you but I just hate when people come up to me and ask what my resolutions are for the New Year?
 When I am asked that question I just say “I want the New Year to be better than the last year”.
 After all don’t we all want to be better off than before?

-I am not an expert or a psychologist, but I think now more than ever we need to hold on to hope because life has become more difficult to handle.
-We all know what they are, jobs, money, our homes, bills, etc… So holding on to the concept of better times ahead makes us feel hopeful and there is nothing wrong with that.
+I am not an expert or a psychologist, but I think now more than ever we need to hold on to hope because life itself has become more difficult.
+We all have concerns, health, jobs, money, our homes, bills, etc… So holding on to the concept of better times ahead makes us feel hopeful and there is nothing wrong with that.

 Is this a rant?
 I am not sure, it may be, but what I am saying is perhaps we all in some way like to change what we do not like, but we tend to put it off into the future.
 So, by waiting for the New Year to come, to do all these things, buys us more time.
 During this process, we tend not to feel guilty about our in actions, because we are waiting for the New Year like everyone else.